Smartproxy is a capable proxy provider, easy to set up, fairly priced, and with all the essentials you need to handle most projects.

 Plans and pricing

-Smartproxy prices start at just $39+VAT billing monthly for its Mini Dedicated Datacenter plan (opens in new tab).
-That gets you 'only' 25 IPs and 5 proxy users, but there's no traffic limit and you're allowed unlimited targets.
+Smartproxy prices start at just $7.50+VAT billing monthly for its Teeny Dedicated Datacenter plan.
+While the price is low, that gets you only 3 IPs, but there's no traffic limit and you're allowed unlimited targets.
+All plans work on HTTP(s) and SOCKS5 protocols.

-Smartproxy's other plans are priced by bandwidth.
-Its Clever Datacenter plan (opens in new tab) gives you a 100GB per month to spread around its 40,000 rotating US datacenter proxies, for instance, with one proxy user.
+Smartproxy's other plans have higher monthly prices for more proxies.
+The Mini Datacenter plan gives you 50 IPs to spread around its 40,000 rotating US datacenter proxies, for instance, with one proxy user at a cost of $95 +VAT monthly.

-Residential proxies start at $75/month, giving you 5GB of traffic (that's $15 per GB.)
+Residential proxies start at $12.50/month, giving you 15GB of traffic (that's $12.50 per GB.)
 As with the datacenter plans, opting for a higher subscription can save you money.
-The Regular plan (opens in new tab) offers 50GB of traffic for $400 (that's $8 a month), and if you ask Smartproxy for a quote, the company says it can offer 1TB or more traffic at 'industry leading prices.'
+The Regular plan offers 50GB of traffic for $400 (that's $8 per GB), and if you ask Smartproxy for a quote, the company says it can offer 1TB or more traffic at 'industry leading prices.'

-There's no free plan and no trial, but you are protected by a 3-day money-back guarantee.
+A limitation is that there's no free plan and no trial, but you are protected by a 3-day money-back guarantee.
 Hand over your cash, and if the service doesn't live up to its promises, ask within 3 days and you'll get a refund.
+Also, there are only monthly prices, and we did not find discounts for committing to the annual plan.

 Signing up with Smartproxy gets you access to its web-based 'smartdashboard', where you can view and manage your products.